One of the greatest joys of owning an RV is the freedom,

 No fancy connectors

-Renogy batteries are a favorite amongst
+Renogy batteries are a favorite among

 RV’ers due to high Ah ratings and great customer service.